project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 There is no need to modify all these files separately.
 See the following list for types of files you can find in the project and which of them are important from your perspective:

+- **Board configuration files.**
+  These are hardware-platform-dependent configuration files, which are automatically included based on the compilation target board name.
+  They contain configuration for board and its peripherals.

 - **Software libraries' configuration files.**
   Many libraries, components and modules have their own configuration files,